 Knowing where your students are excelling or struggling will help you determine key points in a topic to focus on.

-Education Perfect provides a variety of analytics and tools to help you determine how your class is performing as a whole and their overall strengths and weaknesses.
+EP provides a variety of analytics and tools to help you determine how your class is performing as a whole and overall student strengths and development areas.

-First, set up an assessment through the Assessments section of your Control Panel and have your students sit the assessment.
+First, set up an assessment through the Assessments tab of your dashboard, and have your students sit the assessment.
 If you have built your own assessment material, please refer to our guide on adding analysis tags to your assessment.

-When your students have completed the assessment, navigate to the Assessments section of your Control Panel again, mouse over the assessment you set and select the Analysis option.
+When your students have completed the assessment, navigate to the Report tab of that specific assessment.

-To automatically create a task which targets each student's strengths and weaknesses based on this data, see How do I assign remedial tasks to students after an assessment?
+To assign a task that targets each student's strengths and weaknesses based on this data, see our guide.